Crossed (novel): Plot

 Cassia, Indie, Ky, and Eli return to the township where they find a young man named Hunter, the only farmer left in the township.
 Together, they travel to an old cavern that the Society has taken over.
 Inside they find hundreds of thousands of tubes, each with individual tissue samples of all citizens of the Society.
 Hunter starts breaking tubes, setting off the alarm.
 The four escape, leaving Hunter.
 In a flashback, Ky reveals that his father was a member of the Rising and was in line to be a pilot.
 His father was killed for holding a meeting for the rebellion.
 Indie reveals to Ky that she found a map to the Rising, that she believes he is destined to be the pilot.
 She suggests they leave to find the rising, leaving Eli and Cassia behind.
 She figures out that Xander's secret is that he is a member of the Rising.
 Hunter returns and tries to find the map to the Rising for Cassia, but Ky already started burning it.
 Ky suggests that they join the farmers because he does not trust the Society nor the Rising, but she refuses.

 When they reach the edge of the cavern, Eli chooses to follow Hunter into the mountains to find the farmers.
 Cassia and Indie travel on a boat in the river and Ky runs alongside them because the boat is too small.
 He carries the tissue tubes of Cassia's grandfather and Vick.
 Cassia and Indie make it to the end of the river to a lake where a boat full of members of the rising take them to their camp.
 When Ky eventually arrives, he is assigned as an airship pilot to be trained in Camas Province.
 Ky finds Indie but learns that Cassia has already been sent to Central Province to serve the Rising within the Society.
 Ky makes a deal with an archivist to get Cassia papers to trade in the Society.
 The novel ends a few months later.
 Cassia receives a message from the Rising from Ky and plans to meet him after work.

 Reception

-Critical reception to Crossed was mixed to positive, with the Tampa Bay Times praising the book's "mental mystery and emotional aspects".
+Critical reception to Crossed was mixed, with the Tampa Bay Times praising the book's "mental mystery and emotional aspects".
 Kidz World commented that the book "seemed to miss the mark.
 The entire book was spent in the Outer Provinces, which was not only visually dry, but offered little action and excitement."
 Publishers Weekly and Kirkus Reviews both gave the entry positive reviews, with Publishers Weekly stating that while readers will need to read the previous book, Crosseds "vivid, poetic writing will pull fans through as Condie immerses readers in her characters' yearnings and hopes".

 The books reached the best on the New York Times bestseller list for children's chapter books, which includes young adult novels.